Rings of Saturn: Huygens' ring hypothesis and later developments

+In September 2023, astronomers reported studies suggesting that the rings of Saturn may have resulted from the collision of two moons "a few hundred million years ago".

 Saturn's axial inclination

 Saturn's axial tilt is 26.7°, meaning that widely varying views of the rings, of which the visible ones occupy its equatorial plane, are obtained from Earth at different times.
 Earth makes passes through the ring plane every 13 to 15 years, about every half Saturn year, and there are about equal chances of either a single or three crossings occurring in each such occasion.
-The most recent ring plane crossings were on 22 May 1995, 10 August 1995, 11 February 1996 and 4 September 2009; upcoming events will occur on 23 March 2025, 15 October 2038, 1 April 2039 and 9 July 2039.
+The most recent ring plane crossings were on 22 May 1995, 10 August 1995, 11 February 1996, 4 September 2009 and 23 March 2025; upcoming events will occur on 15 October 2038, 1 April 2039 and 9 July 2039.
 Favorable ring plane crossing viewing opportunities (with Saturn not close to the Sun) only come during triple crossings.

-Saturn's equinoxes, when the Sun passes through the ring plane, are not evenly spaced; on each orbit the Sun is south of the ring plane for 13.7 Earth years, then north of the plane for 15.7 years.
-Dates for its northern hemisphere autumnal equinoxes include 19 November 1995 and 6 May 2025, with northern vernal equinoxes on 11 August 2009 and 23 January 2039.
+Saturn's equinoxes, when the Sun passes through the ring plane, are not evenly spaced.
+The sun passes south to north through the ring plane when Saturn's heliocentric longitude is 173.6 degrees (e.g. 11 August 2009), about the time Saturn crosses from Leo to Virgo.
+15.7 years later Saturn's longitude reaches 353.6 degrees and the sun passes to the south side of the ring plane.
+On each orbit the Sun is north of the ring plane for 15.7 Earth years, then south of the plane for 13.7 years.
+Dates for north-to-south crossings include 19 November 1995 and 6 May 2025, with south-to-north crossings on 11 August 2009 and 23 January 2039.
 During the period around an equinox the illumination of most of the rings is greatly reduced, making possible unique observations highlighting features that depart from the ring plane.